Government and Industry Responses to Media Violence

 Most boards still retain the ability to censor and ban movies through their theatre legislation; few exercise this power except in the case of adult sex videos and even these cases are rare.
 Films coming from the U.S. have generally been self-censored already by producers to avoid the Motion Picture Association of America (MPAA) N-17 rating.
 It should be noted that these ratings are recommendations only and while individual movie houses or video stores may choose to enforce them, these ratings are not enforced by law.
 That said, the adoption of these ratings systems is so widespread that film ratings have heavy clout in determining the content of a film.

-When a film is released as a DVD, it is rated by the national Canadian Rating System for Home Videos.
+When a film is released as a DVD, it is rated by the national Canadian Home Video Rating System.
 Ratings are produced by averaging the film classifications assigned by the seven provincial boards.
 All provinces, except Quebec and Ontario, now require the Canadian Home Video ratings stickers to be displayed on exterior casings of DVDs.
 Just as in the U.S., the system is voluntary, but video stores are encouraged to display posters explaining the classifications to customers.
-Under the Film Content Information Act 2020 in Ontario, “no person shall sell, rent…a physical copy of an adult sex film to a person who is under 18 years of age.”[2]
+Under the Film Content Information Act 2020 in Ontario, “no person shall sell, rent or otherwise make available a physical copy of an adult sex film to a person who is under 18 years of age.”[3]

 Video Game Ratings

 Video games have a ratings system similar to the one being used by the film industry.
-The Entertainment Software Ratings Board (ESRB).
-Unlike the MPAA, the ESRB covers video game ratings in the U.S., Canada and Mexico.
+Unlike the MPAA, the Entertainment Software Ratings Board (ESRB) covers video game ratings in the U.S., Canada and Mexico.
 The ESRB’s rating system is further discussed on the ESRB’s website which allows users to search games in order to see their ratings and read specific reasons for a given rating.

 With the increasing role the internet and networked technologies play in our lives, violent content can be accessed from almost anywhere.
 As user-generated content of all kinds continues to populate websites and file sharing communities, children are more likely than ever to encounter violence online.

-While television and films may display graphic representations of violence or gore, only in exceptional circumstances do we encounter images of actually performed acts of personal violence on television or in film.
-The internet, on the other hand, offers up much more access to images of real world violence and gore.
-Depending on the nature of such content they may be illegal or merely tasteless and offensive.
-Many web hosting services and websites have user agreements that prohibit certain kinds of offensive violent content as well so it is worthwhile to read the rules for a given site.
+While television programs and films may display graphic representations of violence or gore, we rarely see real acts of personal violence depicted.
+The internet, on the other hand, provides much easier access to images of real-world violence and gore, which may be either illegal or simply tasteless and offensive in nature.
+Many web hosting services and websites have user agreements that prohibit certain kinds of offensive violent content as well, so it’s worth reading the rules and guidelines for each site.

-Popular streaming services such as Netflix, Crave and Apple+ fall outside of national or provincial jurisdiction and are not subject to the same film classification requirements as films or broadcast/cable TV.
-Nor have they yet adopted a self-regulatory structure such as the Canadian Association of Broadcasters Violence Code.
-Netflix, along with several other streaming services, provides a pop-up graphic on the screen that shows the content rating – though its ratings are self-applied.
-The director of enhanced content at Netflix commented on this addition in a blog post claiming, “we will…begin displaying more prominently the maturity level rating for a series or film once a member hits play on a title…we want to ensure members are fully aware of the maturity level as they begin watching.”[5]
+Popular streaming services like Netflix, Crave, Disney+ and Apple TV fall outside of national or provincial jurisdiction and are not subject to the same film classification requirements as films or broadcast/cable TV.
+They also haven’t adopted a self-regulatory structure such as the Canadian Association of Broadcasters Violence Code.
+Netflix, along with several other streaming services, provides a pop-up graphic on the screen that shows the content rating.
+However, while Netflix explains that maturity ratings are set “by the frequency and impact of mature content in a title, such as the amount of violence, sex, adult language, nudity, or substance use that may be present,”[6] they also describe their ratings as “either set by Netflix or by a local standards organization,”[7] meaning that its ratings are often self-applied.
+Netflix, in particular, has faced criticisms regarding its maturity rating system – the Parents Television Council published a report in 2020 that 70 percent of the Netflix original TV shows rated TV-14 used the type of profanity that would have given them an R rating, had they followed the Motion Picture Association’s system.
 While streaming services provide parents with much more control than traditional TV in terms of curating their children’s screen experiences, they also keep inappropriate content just a few clicks away.
-Netflix, along with some other streamers, maintain separate children’s sections,[6] but parents are still encouraged to supervise what their children are watching and, when possible, prepare playlists ahead of time.
+Netflix, along with some other streamers, maintain separate children’s sections,[8] but parents are still encouraged to supervise what their children are watching and, when possible, prepare playlists ahead of time.

 The entertainment communications environment has changed considerably since the establishment of codes, ratings and filtering devices to protect children from unnecessary and excessive violence in the media.
 The convergence of media platforms and the availability of wireless (and hand-held) communications technologies are challenging former protection strategies such as “watershed hours” and “putting the TV in a well-trafficked area of the home.”